SSO and SCIM FAQs

 Deactivation results in the following impact on workspace visibility:

-• Private Workspace: If the user is the only member of a private workspace and is deactivated, the workspace's visibility will be changed to that of the team, and the team will be the new workspace admin.
+• Private Workspace: If the user is the only member of a private workspace and is deactivated, the workspace will be accessible by the Super Admin only.
 If there are any other users associated with the private workspace with the viewer role, then the user deactivation will promote the other user to the editor role, keeping the visibility of the team private.

 • Public Workspace: If the user is the only member of a public workspace and the user is deactivated, the workspace's visibility will remain public, and the team will be the new workspace admin.
 If other users are associated with the public workspace with the viewer/roles role, they won't be promoted to elevated access roles.